 About a week before this happened a Dutch woman fell to her death after arriving in Le Cap, Afrique du Sud only the day before.
 She was hiking on the extreme India Venster trail with a friend of hers.
 Both of them fell, but her friend was not seriously injured.
 This route has never been recommended to beginners before and it has claimed a few hikers in the past.

-Table Mountain is a world renowned tourist attraction and is also the highlight for our newly launched Hoerikwaggo website… We always recommend that on any trail you take or any path that you go on that you should go with an experienced Table Mountain / Hoerikwaggo Guide – they know the area and can keep you in the safe.
+La Montagne de la Table is a world renowned tourist attraction and is also the highlight for our newly launched Hoerikwaggo website… We always recommend that on any trail you take or any path that you go on that you should go with an experienced La Montagne de la Table / Hoerikwaggo Guide – they know the area and can keep you in the safe.
 Also, if you do fall or are injured they are equipped to deal with an emergency and have direct communication to rescue services….
 Something like this becomes priceless if the above occurs!

 Written by: Lisa Ronaasen (Web-Editor Jenman Safaris)